Skip to content

 Drag handle

 Hover any block (paragraph, heading, list, image, code block, anything) to surface a ⠿ handle in the left gutter.
-Grab it to drag the whole block to a new position.
+Drag it to move the block anywhere; click it to open the block action menu — the same for every block type.
+Empty blocks show a hint — "Start writing, or press / for commands" — and pressing / on an empty block opens the block picker (⌘/ works everywhere).

 Bubble menu